miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 if possible by following the
 [Docker compose installation guide](../compose-installation-guide).

-Refer to [Troubleshooting](#troubleshooting) in the event that you run into issues during installation.
+Refer [here](#server-deployment-troubleshooting) in the event that you run into issues during installation.

 ## Prerequisites